 A lack of sleep results in tiredness > tiredness reduces our capacity to cope with stress and everyday challenges > our self-esteem takes a knock > we carry our worries to our pillows where they are joined by other catastrophising thoughts > which causes a lack of sleep > which causes tiredness and so on.
 The cycle repeats.

 So, approach your sleep like a responsible parent and take from the wisdom of your younger self.
 Find comfort under the duvet and wrap yourself up like a human burrito - our minds enter into a different rhythm when we are there.
 We can see things more clearly after a nap or a good night's sleep.

 Other less philosophical and more practical tips for sleep hygiene include: sticking to a sleep schedule, avoiding caffeine and nicotine, avoiding alcohol before bed, taking a hot bath before bed and having a dark, cool (in temperature), gadget-free bedroom.

 You can’t run on empty.
-Sleeping well will give you energy needed to get your Self Assessment done.
+Sleeping well will give you energy needed to get your Self Assessment tax return done.